 - Surface EMG is a completely non-invasive technology that allows you to easily place EMG electrodes with stickers to the skin.

-- No muscle innervation is necessary, which renders EMG an ideal method for monitoring physiological processes without interfering established routines and movement patterns.
+- As these electrodes are non-invasive, EMG is an ideal method for monitoring physiological processes without interfering established routines and movement patterns.

 - Place EMG electrodes over muscle groups of interest

 - Admittedly, this requires a certain level of anatomic knowledge.
-Only if you know the muscle regimes involved in a specific action you will be able to get valid and reliable signals of high quality.
+Only if you know the muscle regimes involved in a specific action you will be able to get valid and reliable signals.

 - Facial EMG recordings, for example, are complicated by the fact that there are 43 muscles in the face.
 Most of these are controlled by the seventh cranial nerve (the “facial nerve”), which routes from the cerebral cortex to five primary branches (temporal, zygomatic, buccal, mandibular and cervical).